tsackton/taelgar/Gazetteer/Istaros Watershed/Rivers/Istaros.md

 ## Names

 The Istaros has many names.
 To the original Drankorians, the refugees from [[Hkar]] after [[the Downfall]], it was known by its elvish name, Aistanë (EYE-stah-neh), meaning 'blessed water'.
 To the [[orcs]] of [[Xurkhaz]], it is known as the Drogar.
 To the Dunmari, it is known as the Mahar.
 The name Istaros is likely a corruption of the Elvish, in the years after the [[Great Plague]] and the fall of Drankor.

-%% Tim: all looks good to me, I changed the last sentence to make Istaros a name from longer ago than just the Great War %%